 Colchester Eye Care Eye Clinic and Eye Care, Summer in Colchester, Connecticut

 Many eye diseases can be quickly and easily diagnosed during a comprehensive eye exam.
 If you were diagnosed with an eye disease, such as Cataracts, Glaucoma, Macular degeneration, Diabetic retinopathy, or Dry eye, you may be overwhelmed by the diagnosis and confused about what happens next.
 Will you need medications or surgery – now or in the future?
 Our Colchester eye doctor has prepared the following answers to your questions about eye disease.

 Don’t Leave Home Without It

 If you have a chronic illness and need to head out of town for a few days, you would never leave home without your medications, right?
 That’s because you know that if something happens and your meds aren’t with you, you could suffer discomfort or complications to your health.
 The same is true for your vision.
 If you suffer from dry eyes, make sure to take artificial tears or medicated eye drops with you when you travel.
 Preservative-free eye drops are a traveler’s friend.
 They’re also available as individual strips, which are recommended since there’s less risk of contamination.
 Running low on disposable contact lenses?
 Include an extra pair in your carry-on suitcase and stock up on new lenses ahead of time.
 If you wear eyeglasses, bring a spare set and a copy of your prescription along with you, just in case they get lost or broken.
-We recommend speaking to Dr. Dempsey before you leave for vacation to make sure your vision needs are all set.
+We recommend speaking to Dr. Paradis before you leave for vacation to make sure your vision needs are all set.

 It’s Getting Hot Outside